bentoBAUX/Basic-Lighting-Models-in-HLSL/README.md

-# Lighting Models in Unity using HLSL
+# Basic Lighting Models in HLSL Unity

 This repository contains several basic lighting models implemented in Unity using HLSL (High-Level Shading Language).
 Each lighting model is explained with its corresponding mathematical formulation and a breakdown of how it's implemented